-Outcome for Annual HBPB Calculation Annual WAC Annual Price at \$100,000 Threshold Annual Price at \$150,000 Threshold Discount from WAC to Reach Threshold Prices Tirzepatide plus Background Therapy vs. Semaglutide plus Background Therapy QALYs Gained NA \$5,500 \$5,700 NA
+Outcome for Annual HBPB Calculation Annual WAC Annual Price at \$100,000 Threshold Annual Price at \$150,000 Threshold Discount from WAC to Reach Threshold Prices Tirzepatide plus Backg round Therapy vs. S Semaglutide plus Background Therapy QALYs Gained NA \$5,500 \$5,700 NA

-HBPB: health benefit price benchmark, QALY: quality-adjusted life year, WAC: wholesale acquisition cost,
+HBPB: health benefit price benchmark, QALY: quality-adjusted life-year, WAC: wholesale acquisition cost \Not applicable (NA) as placeholder prices were used

 In summary, tirzepatide improves blood glucose levels and results in weight loss to a greater extent than other diabetes medications.
 Although early results are promising, definitive data are needed to understand tirzepatide's impact on cardiovascular and renal outcomes.
 Additionally, because T2DM is more prevalent among minorities, health gains from a successful treatment that has consistent benefits across racial subgroups would provide proportionally greater benefit to those racial groups.
 Studies have not adequately enrolled minority populations to demonstrate such a consistent effect.
 Based on current evidence and when compared to injectable semaglutide, the estimated annualized health benefit price benchmark range for tirzepatide is \$5,500 to \$5,700.
-This range factors in assumptions about long-term cardiovascular benefits that have not been directly demonstrated yet in clinical trials.
+This range factors in assumptions about long-term cardiovascular benefits that have not yet been directly demonstrated yet in clinical trials.
+ICER did not issue an Access and Affordability Alert for tirzepatide due to the fact that pricing is not yet known; however, patients and clinicians expressed concern about the overall affordability of T2DM drugs.